What is the best way to rate films?

 The problem with one number

-- Five stars (Letterboxd): simple and beloved, but the three-star middle is a shrug, and one figure can't separate a film's great ending from its weak middle.
+- Five stars (Letterboxd): simple, but the three-star middle is a shrug, and one figure can't separate a film's great ending from its other characteristics.

 A better way: rate the parts, not just the whole

 The most honest way to rate a film is to rate the things that actually make it work.
-Quartile does this with five categories — Plot, Acting, Cinematography, Novelty, and Ending — each on a 1–4 scale: 1 = Well Below Average, 2 = Below Average, 3 = Above Average, 4 = Well Above Average.
-There's no neutral middle, so every category demands a real opinion.
-They combine into a single Q out of 10 — you keep the at-a-glance number, but underneath it the score explains itself.
+Quartile does this with five categories — Plot, Acting, Cinematography, Novelty, and Ending — each scored on the same 1 - 4 scale, with no neutral middle:

 See it on Ratatouille: one Q, five specific reasons.
 A film can't hide a weak script behind great visuals anymore, or a stunning ending behind a slow start — each part stands on its own.